sarahki511/ui-kit/README.md

 This User Interface Kit provides you with consistent guidelines, components and templates to boost the user experience of your products.

+## Component Structure and Examples

+Each of the components are made up of relatively 3 files:

+1. Javascript file using React library
+2. Modular Scss file
+3. storybook jsx to visualize and test components

+To see an example of how each components are designed refer to the [Components folder](https://github.com/sarahki511/ui-kit/tree/master/src/components) or see a specific component (e.g. [Button](https://github.com/sarahki511/ui-kit/tree/master/src/components/Button), [Text](https://github.com/sarahki511/ui-kit/tree/master/src/components/Text), [Tag](https://github.com/sarahki511/ui-kit/blob/master/src/components/Tag)).

 ## About

 UI Kit is the best way to unify web design and strengthen brand image.